mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 018 - Replace Singleton/readme.md

 Testing each step ensures that no references to the singleton are missed.

-# Why the code is better?
+# Why is the Code Better?

 Refactoring away from a singleton makes the code more modular, testable, and less prone to issues caused by the global state.